 Hon.
 P.J.
 Akeeagok (interpretation): Thank you, Mr. Speaker.
 I want to again thank the member for the question.
 I agree with him totally that the Rangers are important.
-I was a Ranger, myself, as a Junior Ranger, and became a Sergeant.
+I was a Ranger myself.
+I started as a Junior Ranger and became a sergeant.
 This was one of my activities when I lived in the community of Grise Fiord.
 We know Rangers will always have a pivotal role.
-I always mention to Minister Anand, and I have raised the issue also with Prime Minister, Justin Trudeau, the fact that we need the infrastructure and the equipment needed towards these in our communities.
+I always mention to Minister Anand, and I have also raised the issue with Prime Minister Justin Trudeau, the fact that we need the infrastructure and the equipment needed towards these activities in our communities.

-As my colleague mentioned, that we invite Minister Anand.
-I agree with him.
-In speaking with Minister Anand, the Prime Minister and Secretary General, at one time, were able to visit Cambridge Bay.
+As my colleague mentioned that we invite Minister Anand, I agree with him.
+In speaking with Minister Anand, the Prime Minister and NATO's Secretary General were able to visit Cambridge Bay at one time.
 Welcoming the officials is something that I always take as a priority.

-It's always more appropriate to meet face to face, as opposed to by correspondence.
-I'm always welcoming federal ministers, and Minister Anand, no different, I will welcome her, and I will raise these issues from the question raised here in this House.
+Meeting face to face is not the same as communicating through correspondence.
+I'm always welcoming federal ministers, and it is no different with Minister Anand.
+I will welcome her and I will raise these issues from the questions raised here in this House.

-For example, I always mention the MLA for Sanirajak, and the issue of where we can move further.
-We may not have the details of where this will go, but I again, thank my colleague that he is always emphasizing this area.
+I often use Sanirajak as an example.
+They are looking at the runway length and a possible location for the search and rescue group, as well as other options.
+We may not have the details of where this is going, but I again thank my colleague for always emphasizing this area.
 Thank you, Mr. Speaker.